 Sadly, all things need to come to an end and it was time for Leon to turn towards the runway at Luqa to land.

 The landing was sheer pleasure as if the ground was rushing towards us to greet us back to earth.
 We touched down gently without the slightest bump!

-I highly recommend this awesome experience provided by Buzz Flying Malta to anyone visiting Malta.
+I highly recommend this awesome experience provided by Buzz Flying Malta to anyone on holidays in Malta.
 In 45 minutes you would almost manage to see the entire island from the sky.
 The thrill is so great that you stand a chance of getting addicted to it!